 Clinical Trials Led by Jamie E. Chaft

-- A Phase III Study of Nivolumab versus Standard Chemotherapy as Initial Treatment for Metastatic or Recurrent Non-Small Cell Lung Cancers that Express PD-L1
+- A Phase III Study of Nivolumab Immunotherapy versus Observation After Surgery for Non-Small Cell Lung Cancer

 Clinical Trials Co-Investigated by Jamie E. Chaft